Phryne Fisher: Early life

 Phryne is described in the first of Kerry Greenwood's books, Cocaine Blues, as being named after the courtesan Phryne, after her father forgot her chosen name of Psyche at the christening.
 Phryne was not always rich, having been born into a poor family in Collingwood, Melbourne.
 Her childhood was one of poverty and she occasionally had to scavenge for food in the pig-bins in Victoria Market.
 She often ate rabbit and cabbage because there was no other food available.
 In Cocaine Blues, she tells her maidservant and secretary Dot that during her youth, she "starved like Billy-o" and that her sister died of diphtheria and starvation.

 In the First World War, the other male heirs to a British peerage were killed, and Phryne's father inherited the title.
-In the book Blood and Circuses, her father is described as an earl, but in the TV series her father is a baron.
+Though in the book Blood and Circuses, her father is erroneously described as an earl, the rest of the series books (such as The Castlemaine Murders) and the TV series correctly describe her father as a Baron, consistent with her title throughout both.
 As his daughter, she was granted the style of "The Honourable Phryne Fisher" (which is the title for a daughter to a Baron or Viscount while as a daughter to an Earl she would instead be "Lady Phryne") and an enormous fortune.
 She has an aunt, Mrs. Prudence Stanley.
 Although she is described as having sisters and a brother, it is not clear how many sisters she has, but her younger sister died of diphtheria.

 After completing school, Phryne ran away to France where she joined a French women's ambulance unit during the Great War, receiving a reward for bravery and a French war pension.
 She then worked as an artist's model in Montparnasse after the war.
 Following her time in France, Phryne travelled widely and has disclosed that she has, amongst other places, visited Florence and spent a night in a Turkish prison (for unknown reasons).